John Stanley- 22nd September 1355

 After lunch, they did just that.
 It was surprisingly hard work.
 There were two ridges which prevented the two points on the pentacle been seen from each other.
 John had to climb a tree on both ridges and tie a streamer to its upper branches to fix the alignment.
 To his disappointment his first attempt did not line up and he had to repeat the whole process with two nearby trees.
 Finally they were able to retire to Brenac and see the line to Camagne Sur Aude.
 If the side of the triangle ran slightly north of this line then John now had a good idea which group of mountains was the location of the northern target.
 It was impossible to be specific however, it was just too far away.

-“That is probably enough for today.
-Perhaps tomorrow we should ride directly to one of the targets and see if we can make more sense of it from that end!”
+He paused.’That is probably enough for today.
+Perhaps tomorrow we should ride directly to one of the targets and see if we can make more sense of it from that end! there is however the small problem that the marquetry model does not show roads or paths, there may be considerable time taken up with trial and errror ‘

 She pointed to a painting which appeared to show angels sitting on a chest, once again under rays descending from a triangle.
 John studied it for a very short period.

-He then pointed to the larger paintings on either side of the altar.
+He then pointed to larger paintings on either side of the altar.’These images are very strange.’

 They then walked across to look at the near identical picture on the south side of the altar.
 On this painting the tablets had quite different inscriptions.
 The first tablet had at the top a tiny triangle which one of the animals appeared to be indicating.
 Below that were the Roman numerals V, VI and V. The second tablet had a Roman numeral I at the top which the strange creature appeared to be trying to hide.
 Below were the Roman numerals II and III.